Ranganayaki

-Ranganayaki (ரங்கநாயகி, रङ्गनायकी), also known by her epithet Tayar, (தாயார்) is a Hindu goddess.
-She is the presiding goddess of the Sri Ranganathaswamy temple at Srirangam.
+Ranganayaki (ரங்கநாயகி, रङ्गनायकी), also known by her epithet Thayar, (தாயார்) is a Hindu goddess.
+She is the presiding goddess of the Sri Ranganathaswamy Temple at Srirangam.
 She is the chief consort of Ranganatha, the tutelary deity of Srirangam.
-The goddess is regarded as a manifestation of Mahalakshmi, while Ranganatha is considered as a manifestation of Vishnu.
-She is also called Ranganachiyar and Periya Piratti.
+The goddess is a form of Lakshmi, while Ranganatha is considered a form of Lord Vishnu.
+She is also known by the titles Ranga Nachiyar and Periya Piratti.

 Ranganayaki is venerated by the people of Srirangam and by Vaishnavas, the adherents of Vishnu.
-According to Sri Vaishnava tradition, she is regarded co-equal to Ranganatha himself, considered to be both the means and the end of worship to the divine couple.
+According to Sri Vaishnava tradition, she is regarded as equal to Ranganatha himself, considered both the means and the end of worship offered to the divine couple.
+Ranganayaki is usually depicted similarly to standard representations Lakshmi, holding lotus flowers in her hands and seated in the lotus pose (Padmāsana).
+However, in the Srirangam Temple, Ranganayaki is depicted with an unusual hairstyle; her hair is tied up in a side-bun (kondai) positioned to her left.

+By tradition, pilgrims who visit Lord Ranganatha in his temple are expected to visit Ranganayaki's shrine immediately afterward.